agreenbaum/ImPlaneIA/README.md

 	bounds = [(0.001, 0.99), (50, 200), (0, 360)] # contrast ratio, separation (mas), and pa (deg)

 	dataset.coarse_binary_search(bounds, nstep=25) # set the 'resolution' of the search with nstep. default is nstep=20
+	# If this is taking too long, decrease nstep.
+If you want more detail increase it.

 This will plot the likelihood over a course grid for pairs of parameters and prints the location of the highest likelihood.
 Let's call these values c_val, s_val, and p_val (for contrast, separation, and pa).
 We canplug these 'close' guesses into the mcmc method: